 Overwintering clematis plants in pots is possible even in the coldest climates.
 If your container will not tolerate freezing temperatures, move it to a place where it will not freeze.

-If the clematis is healthy and in a freeze-safe container that is at least 2-feet in diameter, you do not have to provide mulch.
+If the clematis is healthy and in a freeze-safe container that is at least 2 feet in diameter, you do not have to provide mulch.
 However, if your plant is not particularly healthy or not planted in a freeze-safe container, it is best to provide mulch around the outside of the container.

 Collect leaves from your yard in the fall and put them in bags.
 Place the bags around the pot to protect the plant.
-It is important to wait until after the pot has frozen to place the mulch bags.
+It’s important to wait until after the pot has frozen to place the mulch bags.
 Contrary to what some people may think, it is not the freezing that harms the plant but the freeze-thaw-freeze cycles.

 Now that you know a little more about the winter care of clematis, you can put your mind at ease.
 The charming plants will sleep through the winter only to come back to life once warm temperatures return to fill the garden with beautiful blooms year after year.